Sign In / Sign Out

 - My ASU

 - Map and Locations

-Actuarial science majors learn to use tools from mathematics, statistics and finance to measure the impact of risk in order to improve forecasting and decision-making in business and government.
-Actuaries must pass a series of intensive professional exams to become credentialed, and this degree program prepares students for these exams.
+Actuarial science majors learn to use tools from mathematics, statistics and finance to measure the impact of risk in order to improve forecasting and decision-making in business and government sector.
+Actuaries are required to pass a series of professional exams in order to become credentialed, and this degree program prepares students for these exams.

 Actuarial Science (BS)

 A major map outlines the degree’s requirements for graduation.